d2718/urot13/README.md

 performing rot13 on the base ASCII character, and writing out the new base character followed by the appropriate diacritics.

-There are three separate implementations here, depending on your preference:
+There are four separate implementations here, depending on your preference:
-Lisp, Python, and C. All three operate indentically; they read lines of [UTF-8](https://en.wikipedia.org/wiki/UTF-8)-encoded data from the standard input, rot13 them, and write UTF-8 back to the standard output.
+Lisp, Python, C, and Rust.
+All four operate indentically; they read lines of [UTF-8](https://en.wikipedia.org/wiki/UTF-8)-encoded data from the standard input, rot13 them, and write UTF-8 back to the standard output.